instructlab/dev-docs/docs/cli/ilab-rag-retrieval.md

 #### Usage
 The generated embeddings can later be retrieved to enrich the context for RAG-based chat pipelines.

+#### Running the pipeline with v1.4
+Currently, there is no `ilab data rag` command available to execute the RAG ingestion pipeline.
+As a result, it is not possible to address the limitations of version 1.4 using the configuration options detailed below.
+Alternatively, we propose providing a Jupyter notebook or a standalone script to run the pipeline with default settings.

+The script should guide users in overriding default options and generating the RAG artifacts in the configured vector database instance.
+By default, support for MilvusLite will be included.

 ### 3.2 RAG Ingestion Pipeline Options
+**Planned for post v1.4 (apart changes required for the `chat` command)**

 | Option full name | Description | Default | CLI option |
 |------------------|-------------|---------|------------|
 | rag.splitter.split_by | One of `page`, `passage`, `sentence`, `word`, `line` | `word` | `--split-by` |